 Shoulda stayed hard core.
 Period.

-19) After years of trying to find a hardcore gym, as they were all either burned down, burnt our or sold out, I purchased a $ 99 300 lb barbell set from Costco.
-The training I had was f**ing awesome.
+19) After years of trying to find a hardcore gym, as they were all either burned down, burnt our or sold out, I purchased a 300lb barbell set from Costco for $99.
+The training I experienced with just a barbell and some basics in the garage was absolutely awesome.
 I began purchasing odds and ends from E Bay, classified ads and Craigs List.

 I was benching, power cleaning, deadlifting, floor pressing and shrugging.